 - Ensure the study design, methods, and procedures are sufficiently transparent and ensure an independent, balanced, and objective approach to the research

-- Provide sufficient description of the sample, the intervention, and any comparison groups
+- Provide a sufficient description of the sample, the intervention, and any comparison groups

 - Use appropriate and reliable conceptualization and measurement of variables